giannitedesco/resynth/README.md

 work out of the packet transmit mainloop and allow us to generate traffic at upwards of 20Gbps per CPU.

-The language is pretty bare-bones right now.
-But I plan to add:
+The language is pretty bare-bones right now but I plan to add:
 - More builtin types: eg. signed integers, booleans, integers of various widths
 - An operator to concatenate ip/port into a sockaddr
+- The ability to coerce any type in to bytes
 - An operator for concatenating buffers

 I plan to add support for the following protocols to the standard library:
 - Support for PMTU and segmentization of TCP messages
 - Decent support for generating IP fragments
-- VXLAN
 - More direct support for HTTP
 - SMB2
 - ARP